mazenbalasta/zen-car-dealership/README.md

 ## **Design**

-The design of this project is based on a microservices architecture, where each microservice is responsible for a specific functionality of the application.
+The design of the project is based on a microservices architecture, where each microservice is responsible for a specific functionality of the application.
 This project allows for high scalability and maintainability, as each microservice can be developed, deployed, and scaled independently.

 ### Frontend (React Application):